Last Updated on November 24, 2020 by Oddmund Groette

-- Latvia went through austerity in 2008 and 2009 when most european countries did the opposite.
-In hindsight this was a good idea.
-Latvian economy is under control and costs have been slashed.
-For the next 3 years the general personal income tax rate will go down from 25 to 20%.
-Even VAT will be reduced by 1 percentage point from 1. july 2012.
+- Latvia went through austerity in 2008 and 2009 when most European countries did the opposite.
+In hindsight, this was a good idea.
+The Latvian economy is under control and costs have been slashed.
+For the next 3 years, the general personal income tax rate will go down from 25 to 20%.
+Even VAT will be reduced by 1 percentage point from 1.
+July 2012.

 - I expect no future increase in the value adjusted for inflation.
-For me this is a yield case.
-I decided to invest just outside the city centre because of this.
-In the city centre it is basically impossible to find anything yielding more than 6%.
+For me, this is a yield case.
+I decided to invest just outside the city center because of this.
+In the city center, it is basically impossible to find anything yielding more than 6%.

-- I have bought renovated apartments in old factories, build during soviet times and rock solid with concrete, build to withstand bombs.
+- I have bought renovated apartments in old factories, build during soviet times and rock-solid with concrete, build to withstand bombs.
 Everything inside is taken out and replaced with concrete floors, new plumbing and elctronics.
 The apartments are practically brand new, with a standard which I consider mid-end.
 No luxury, but offers good living conditions.
-I pay approximately 24 000 – 27 000 EUR for 37 square metres including kitchen and basic furniture.
-For this the tenants pay about 255 EUR a month (and they also pay the utility bills).
+I pay approximately 24 000 – 27 000 EUR for 37 square meters including kitchen and basic furniture.
+For this, the tenants pay about 255 EUR a month (and they also pay the utility bills).
 My income is 255 before taxes and maintenance.

 - So far it has been easy to rent out by using a real estate broker.
-He takes 50% of the first month rent.
+He takes 50% of the first month’s rent.
 Most apartments are rented out for 12 months, but some for 6 months.
 I expect one month vacancy per year.
-The yield before maintanence and taxes is beween 9 to 12% (I have paid different prices for the apartments).
+The yield before maintenance and taxes is between 9 to 12% (I have paid different prices for the apartments).
 I find this very attractive.

 - The apartments are furnished, so it remains to be seen how the costs of this will develop.

-I had no plans to invest in real estate her in Riga, except for my house which I live in.
-However, I consider this a s good investment with very atractive yield and protection against inflation.
+I had no plans to invest in real estate here in Riga, except for my house which I live in.
+However, I consider this a good investment with a very attractive yield and protection against inflation.